The holiday season is quickly approaching, and Sunnova would like to remind you about the “seasonal spike.”

-Try using your toaster oven or your microwave for smaller cooking tasks.
-Save your oven for your biggest cooking tasks, and make the most of your oven’s energy by baking or cooking several dishes at once.
-Keep in mind that it takes the same amount of energy to heat a full oven as it does a nearly empty one.
+During gatherings, try using your toaster oven or your microwave for smaller cooking tasks.
+Save your oven for your biggest cooking tasks, and maximize your oven’s energy by baking or cooking several dishes at once.
+Keep in mind that it takes the same amount of energy to heat an entire oven as it does a nearly empty one.

 You can also apply this energy-saving technique to your washer and dryer.
-It takes the same amount of energy to run a partial load of laundry as it takes to run a full load, so consider doing laundry only once or twice a week, fill your loads to capacity and select low heat for drying – this will help improve your energy conservation.
+It takes the same amount of energy to run a partial load of laundry as it takes to run a full load, so consider doing laundry only once or twice a week.* Be sure to fill your loads to capacity and select low heat for drying – this will help improve your energy conservation.

-Also, fill your dishwater to its full capacity before you run it, and pick a wash cycle that uses low or no heat.
+Another tip is to fill your dishwater to its full capacity before you run it, and pick a wash cycle that uses low or no heat.
 Also, getting into the habit of turning off lights in unoccupied rooms and setting thermostats to moderate temperatures overnight will not only help you save on your holiday energy bill, but during the rest of the year as well.

 Did you know that switching to LEDs can drastically boost your energy conservation?
 It’s true.
-According to U.S. Department of Energy, LED holiday lights use roughly 75 percent less energy, and can last 25 times as long as incandescent bulbs.
-They also don't require a ton of maintenance and they never burn out (they’ll just get dimmer over time).
+According to the U.S. Department of Energy, LED holiday lights use roughly 75 percent less energy, and can last 25 times as long as incandescent bulbs.* They also don't require a ton of maintenance and they never burn out (they’ll just get dimmer over time).
 So, before you start decorating, consider investing in LED lights.